Ontario Court of Appeal Upholds Multi-Million Award in Hamilton Snow Plow Accident

 The Court of Appeal determined that Justice Edwards “appropriately cautioned” and instructed the jury.
 More to the point, it was “well within the discretion of the trial judge” to decide the plaintiff’s “criticism of the conduct” of defence counsel “did not rise to the level of causing an injustice that could only be cured by a mistrial.”
 The appeals court further noted that the defence did not challenge the amount of the verdict itself as unreasonable, which undermined their claim the jury was somehow “inflamed” by the plaintiff’s complaints.

 They say Rome was not built in a day; the same is true of auto accident claims.
 If you have been seriously injured in an accident and looking to hold the negligent parties responsible, you need to work with an experienced personal injury lawyer who can guide you through the legal process after your motor vehicle accident.
-Contact Preszler Law Firm today to schedule a free, no-obligation consultation with one of our lawyers.
+Contact Preszler Injury Lawyers today to schedule a free, no-obligation consultation with one of our lawyers.